A mother reading to her kids.

 • special measures to protect those belonging to minority groups.

-What are UNCROC Optional Protocols?
+What are UNCRC Optional Protocols?

 A Child Impact Assessment (CIA) Tool has been developed to help government and non-government organisations in New Zealand assess whether policy proposals will improve the wellbeing of children and young people.

-How is the implementation of UNCROC monitored?
+How is the implementation of UNCRC monitored?